Center for START Services National Team

 Chair of the NC Developmental Disabilities Practice Improvement Collaborative

 Jill Hinton, Ph.D. is a Clinical Psychologist with over 30 years of experience working with people with intellectual disabilities, autism spectrum disorders, and mental illness.
-Dr. Hinton is the Clinical Director with for The Center for START Services where she provides consultation and training to START teams across the country as well as facilitating a monthly Clinical Directors Study Group.
+As the Clinical Director of The Center for START Services, Dr. Hinton provides consultation and training to START teams across the country and facilitates a monthly practice group for START program clinical directors.
 She currently serves as Project Manager for New York and is actively supporting the NY Region 1 team, as well as providing support for the implementation of NY START in Regions 4 and 5.

 Top Signature Strengths: Perspective, Fairness